eohjelle/quereada/README.md

 - [x] Enable config file `config.ts` to define the feeds.
 - [x] Make config reload on refresh.
+- [ ] Move relevance checks "closer to the database".
   - [ ] Enable checking relevance of item to topic groups on demand.
 (Currently, this is done when fetching new items from the sources.
 Note that the check is only being done for items and topic groups that appear together in a feed, so many superfluous calls to the OpenAI API are not being made.)
 - [x] Migrate database to postgres
 - [x] Host project online.
 Use Heroku?
-- [ ] Write instructions for installation.
+- [ ] Finish README
 - [ ] Enable automatic refresh every n minutes.
-Make sure
+Make sure this doesn't lead to conflicts when someone is using the site at the same time.